winnermicro/wm_iot_sdk/docs/en/get_started/index.rst

     wm.py flash -p PORT

-Replace PORT with the actual serial port name in your system (for example, COM1 on Windows, /dev/ttyUSB0 on Linux, or /dev/cu.usbserial-1401 on macOS).
+Replace PORT with the actual serial port name in your system (for example, COM1 on Windows, or /dev/ttyUSB0 on Linux).
 If you omit the -p option, wm.py flash will try to use the first available serial port for flashing.
 If you want to erase the entire flash and then flash again, please run ``wm.py flash -e -p PORT`` .
 By default, the device will automatically restart after flashing.
 If you want to prevent the device from automatically restarting after flashing, please run ``wm.py flash -m -p PORT`` .